What is the best budget 3D printer under $300?

 Enclosed versus open frame

-For PLA prints, an open frame works fine, but ABS 3D printing does require a bit more controlled environment.
+or PLA prints, an open frame works fine, but ABS 3D printing does require a bit more of a controlled environment.

 The build volume, or maximum size of a 3D print, is an important spec to consider.
 If the goal is just to discover and experiment with 3D printing then the build size isn’t too critical, unlike if specific parts need to be printed with certain dimensions.

-If you’re looking for bigger build sizes, check out our guide to large volume 3D printers (professional).
+If you’re looking for bigger build sizes, check out our guide to large volume 3D printers under $1,000.

 3D print accuracy can easily be thrown off if the print bed is the teeniest bit lopsided.
 Some 3D printers offer automated bed leveling, but many others require manual calibration.
 An auto-calibration feature can help save time, but it isn’t hard to do it manually.